 Peaches are the quintessential summer fruit.
 Not too sweet and dripping with flavor, a perfectly ripe peach is a divine snack.

 While I love eating peaches on their own, one of my favorite ways to take them to the next level is this peach oatmeal crisp recipe.
 The cooked peaches melt in your mouth, and the crisp topping adds the perfect crunch.
 All the ingredients in this dessert are nourishing, too.
 I wouldn’t hesitate to serve it for breakfast as well as dessert.

 The only complaint I get from my family when I make this peach crisp is that it’s too small.
 You may want to double the recipe and bake it in a 9 by 13 inch pan if you don’t want to hear the same complaint in your house.

 Easy Way to Peel Peaches

 The easiest way to peel peaches is to blanch them in boiling water for a minute.
 Then dip them in an ice bath, and the skin should slip right off.
 If the skin doesn’t come off easily, it means your peaches aren’t quite ripe yet.
-You can still peel them the old fashioned way with a vegetable peeler or knife.
+You can still peel them the old fashioned way with a vegetable peeler or sharp paring knife.

 Difference between Crisp and Cobbler